tylerharter/cs301-projects/fall18/p4/README.md

 ```

-For this function think about how you can use for loops and string indexing to reverse the string.
+For this function think about how you can use 'for' loops and string indexing to reverse the string.

 The function should be called if the command1 equals the word "reverse" followed by the string you want to reverse.
 Write an `if` block in `main(command1, command2)` to call reverseString(original_string) function when the first command line argument is "reverse".